goravel/docs/ORM/seeding.md

 ## Calling Additional Seeders

-Within the `DatabaseSeeder` struct, you may use the `Call` method to execute additional seed struct.
+Within the `DatabaseSeeder` struct, you may use the `Call` method to execute additional seed structs.
 Using the `Call` method allows you to break up your database seeding into multiple files so that no single seeder struct becomes too large.
 The `Call` method accepts an array of seeder structs that should be executed:

 ```go
 // Run executes the seeder logic.